 Severe bone marrow damageSevere allergic reactionsNauseaVomitingHair lossHeart muscle injury

-Cyclophosphamide ma y combined with cisplatinum to treat advanced disease.
+Cyclophosphamide may be combined with Cisplatinum to treat advanced disease.
 Cyclophosphamide interferes with the growth of cancer cells, which are eventually destroyed.
-Since cyclophosphamide may also affect the growth of normal body cells, other effects will also occur.
+Since Cyclophosphamide may also affect the growth of normal body cells, other effects will also occur.
 Cyclophosphamide is given either by mouth or by injection.

 Cough or hoarsenessFever or chillsLower back or side painMissed menstrual periodsPainful or difficult urinationDarkening of skin and fingernailsLoss of appetiteNausea or vomitingSterility in menBone marrow damage and risk of leukemias

-Doxorubicin is used in combination treatments for very advanced or resistent cancer.
+Doxorubicin is used in combination treatments for very advanced or resistant cancer.
 Doxorubicin seems to interfere with the growth of cancer cells, which are then eventually destroyed by the body.
-Since the growth of normal body cells may also be affected by doxorubicin, other effects will also occur.
+Since the growth of normal body cells may also be affected by Doxorubicin, other effects will also occur.
 Doxorubicin is given as an injection.

 Sores in mouth and on lipsFast or irregular heartbeatDamage to the heart musclePain at place of injectionShortness of breathSwelling of feet and lower legs